 Seeing Salesforce Details in Drift and the Salesforce Shortcut

 You can easily see Salesforce Details for the contact within the conversation!
 In the sidebar on the right, you'll see a Salesforce Details card with at-a-glance information.
 If you have Salesforce credentials, the "View in Salesforce" button will take you to the account in Salesforce.
+This is also where you can push the sync to Salesforce if you need the information before your daily scheduled sync.
+Just press the 'sync' button at he bottom left corner of the salesforce detail fly-out.

 The Salesforce + Drift integration also allows users to pull information on a specific contact directly into the conversation!
 Simply type the following into a conversation with an identified contact: